smanriquezfgithub/openbim-dl/docs/whitepaper/openbim-dl-whitepaper.md

 ### 4.3 Text Embeddings and Semantic Search

 **Use cases**
 - semantic similarity,
 - retrieval-augmented generation,
 - model explainability.

 **OpenBIM-DL contribution**
-- standardized textual descriptions,
+- standardized textual descriptions derived from BIM semantics,
-- controlled feature-to-text mapping,
+- controlled mapping from features to text,
-- reproducible embedding inputs.
+- reproducible embedding inputs aligned with IFC identifiers.

-Result: text corpora aligned with BIM semantics.
+Result: text corpora that can be directly consumed by modern embedding models, enabling semantic search and AI agents grounded in BIM data.

 ---

 ## 5. Scope and Limitations

 OpenBIM-DL intentionally does **not** aim to:
 - replace IFC authoring tools,
 - replace IFCOWL or semantic reasoning,
 - define execution engines or storage systems.

-It focuses strictly on **dataset specification**.
+It focuses strictly on **dataset specification and projection**.

 ---